Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Montana offers compelling tax incentives, including significant property tax abatements that can reduce the taxable value of a data center by up to 75%.
-Combined with the state's 0% sales tax, this creates one of the most favorable tax environments in the country for capital-intensive IT investments.
+Tax Advantage For Data Centers Montana provides data-center-specific property tax abatements that can reduce taxable value by 50% or 75%.
+Combined with the state's 0% sales tax, these incentives create one of the most favorable tax environments in the country for capital-intensive data center projects.

 Natural Disaster Risk

 Bozeman has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100, as of September 2025.
-The risk level is considered relatively low compared to the national average, with no single catastrophic threat.
-Key risks are primarily environmental and geological, including wildfire, drought, earthquake, and severe winter weather.
-The area is not exposed to primary coastal risks like hurricanes or tsunamis.
+This rating is relatively low compared to many major US markets, particularly those on the coasts.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business